C. Judson Child Jr.: Career

-On February 2, 1947, Child was ordained as a deacon by Benjamin M. Washburn, Bishop of Newark, New Jersey.
+On February 2, 1947, Child was made a deacon by Benjamin M. Washburn, Bishop of Newark, New Jersey.
 On March 1, 1948, Washburn ordained Child as a priest.
 From 1947 to 1951, Child served as assistant to the rector of St Paul's Church, Paterson, New Jersey.
 In 1951, he became rector of St Bartholomew's Church, Ho-Ho-Kus, New Jersey.

 In 1967, having served sixteen years in Ho-Ho-Kus, Child took a post as Canon Pastor at St. Philip's Cathedral in Atlanta, Georgia.
 In 1978, he was elected Bishop Suffragan, serving with Bennett Sims.
 Upon Sims' retirement, Child was elected diocesan bishop.
 He was installed in 1983 and retired in 1989.
 Renowned for his quick wit, open heart, and grand sense of humor, Child continued to be well loved and active in the diocese well after his retirement until his death on January 5, 2004.